prajwalgatti/DRL-Navigation/README.md

 ## Algorithm Used

-The current solution implements a Dueling DDQN algorithm with Prioritized Experience Replay as described in the "Dueling Network Architectures for Deep Reinforcement Learning" paper [(arXiv:1511.06581)](https://arxiv.org/abs/1511.06581)
+The current solution implements a Dueling DQN algorithm with Prioritized Experience Replay as described in the "Dueling Network Architectures for Deep Reinforcement Learning" paper [(arXiv:1511.06581)](https://arxiv.org/abs/1511.06581)

 The network's architecture looks like :
 ```